 As Jim, a hard-working financial industry entrepreneur, it’s easy to get habituated into working harder instead of smarter.

 Because our subconscious programming is running the show from behind the scenes!

-Your subconscious mind is blindly following orders based on coding inherited from distant family members who worked from 4 am till 8 pm…because they had to.
+Your subconscious mind blindly follows orders based on coding inherited from distant family members who worked from 4 am to 8 pm…because they had to.

 …yet those scripts dictate how much success they achieve in life and business.

 That’s why the first step of my Influence to Income program is dedicated to helping my clients rapidly release limiting thoughts & scripts that keep them from making more money.

 Action Step #1: Break the habit of multitasking